uber/react-vis/docs/flexible-plots.md

 ## Flexible plots

-By default, XYPlot requires a width and a height.
+By default, XYPlot, RadarChart, RadialChart, Sunburst, Treemap, Sankey require a width and a height.
 There are times, however, when you'd like your chart to take all the space it can.
-For these cases, React-vis provides three different types of `XYPlot` with different flexible dimensions:
+For these cases, React-vis provides three different types of `XYPlot, RadarChart, RadialChart, Sunburst, Treemap, Sankey` with different flexible dimensions:

+  - FlexibleXYPlot,
+  - FlexibleWidthXYPlot -**NOTE**: has been deprecated and will be removed in a future version,
+  - FlexibleHeightXYPlot -**NOTE**: has been deprecated and will be removed in a future version,
+  - FlexibleRadarChart,
+  - FlexibleRadialChart,
-  - FlexibleWidthXYPlot
+  - FlexibleSunburst,
-  - FlexibleHeightXYPlot
+  - FlexibleTreemap,
-  - FlexibleXYPlot
+  - FlexibleSankey

 and the associated helper functions that have been used to create these flexible components.